SachaCardonna/SachaCardonna.github.io/_pages/codes.md

 - Unstructured meshes & mesh subdivision;
 - Wave breaking treatment with dynamic switching strategy.

-During Ali Haidar's Ph.D., he implemented in WaveBox François Vilar's a posteriori stabilization methods for 1D Saint-Venant equations coupled with a floating object.
 During my Ph.D., I developped a whole new section dedicated to high-order monolithic DG-FV schemes, with grid subdivisions and a priori stabilization methods, in 1D & 2D.
 I also developped several vizualization tools on Python.
 One of the main goals of our future work is to implement monolithic schemes on NSW coupled with a floating object.

 Some numerical simulations: